-- Writing Key Competency BKST 390 serves as a writing intensive course for majors under the conditions outlined in the course description. - Speaking Key Competency BKST 392 serves as a speaking intensive course for majors under the conditions outlined in the course description. - Information Literacy and Informed Use of Technology The Black Studies Program develops basic computer literacy in the discipline through all individual courses, and develops advanced computer literacy in the discipline through both capstone courses for majors.
+- Writing Key Competency BKST 390 serves as a writing intensive course for majors under the conditions outlined in the course description. - Speaking Key Competency BKST 392 serves as a speaking intensive course for majors under the conditions outlined in the course description. - Information Literacy and Informed Use of Technology The Black Studies Program develops basic computer literacy in the disci-